jasonclark/BookMeUp/README.md

-== Mobile Web Template with PHP and Javascript ==
+== BookMeUp Template with PHP and Javascript ==

-Sample code and files for creating a mobile version of a web site.
+Sample code and files for creating a BookMeUp recommendation tool as a web site.
 Utilizes HTML, CSS, PHP, and Javascript to work, but one could substitute any server-side language for PHP.